 This mileage estimator will allow you to create your own quote for travel with personal vehicles.
 Please note that these estimates may not be used in conjunction with quotes for rental cars.

-Students travelling outside Erie County for an overnight club or University event are required to complete this document and return it to the Office of Student Activities.
+Students traveling outside Erie County for an overnight club or University event are required to complete this document and return it to the Office of Student Activities.

 These are the charter bus lines that are approved to provide transportation for University events.
 The most commonly used companies at the Behrend campus are Coach USA and First Student.